Boston Red Sox: 1986 World Series and Game Six

 The Red Sox faced a heavily favored New York Mets team that had won 108 games in the regular season in the 1986 World Series.
-Boston won the first two games in Shea Stadium but lost the next two at Fenway, knotting the series at 2 games apiece.
+Boston won the first two games in Shea Stadium but lost the next two at Fenway, knotting the series at two games apiece.
 After Bruce Hurst recorded his second victory of the series in Game 5, the Red Sox returned to Shea Stadium looking to garner their first championship in 68 years.
 However, Game 6 became one of the most devastating losses in club history.
 After pitching seven strong innings, Clemens was lifted from the game with a 3–2 lead.
 Years later, Manager John McNamara said Clemens was suffering from a blister and asked to be taken out of the game, a claim Clemens denied.
 The Mets then scored a run off reliever and former Met Calvin Schiraldi to tie the score 3–3.
 The game went to extra innings, where the Red Sox took a 5–3 lead in the top of the 10th on a solo home run by Henderson, a double by Boggs and an RBI single by second baseman Marty Barrett.

 After recording two outs in the bottom of the 10th, a graphic appeared on the NBC telecast hailing Barrett as the Player of the Game and Bruce Hurst as Most Valuable Player of the World Series.
-A message even appeared briefly on the Shea Stadium scoreboard congratulating the Red Sox as world champions.
+A message even appeared briefly on the Shea Stadium scoreboard congratulating the Red Sox as World Series champions.
 After so many years of abject frustration, Red Sox fans around the world could taste victory.
 With the count at two balls and one strike, Mets catcher Gary Carter hit a single.
 It was followed by singles by Kevin Mitchell and Ray Knight.
 With Mookie Wilson batting, a wild pitch by Bob Stanley tied the game at 5.
 Wilson then hit a slow ground ball to first; the ball rolled through Bill Buckner's legs, allowing Knight to score the winning run from second.

 While Buckner was singled out as responsible for the loss, many observers—as well as both Wilson and Buckner—have noted that even if Buckner had fielded the ball cleanly, the speedy Wilson probably would have still been safe, leaving the game-winning run at third with two out.